 Shareholders will be aware that it remains the Company's policy to pursue capital growth for shareholders and to pay dividends at least to the extent required to maintain investment trust status.
 Therefore, the level of dividends declared can go down as well as up.
-A first interim dividend of 6.5p per share for the year ended 31 March 2020 was paid on 9 January 2020 to shareholders on the register on 22 November 2019.
-Despite the weakness of sterling, the Company's net revenue return for the year as a whole decreased slightly to £14.3m (2019: £14.5 m) due, in part, to a reduction in exposure to higher yielding stocks in the portfolio referred to above.
-Accordingly, the Board has declared a slightly reduced second interim dividend of 18.5p per share (2019: 20.0p per share) which, together with the first interim dividend already paid, makes a total dividend for the year of 25.0p (2019: 26.5p per share).
-Based on the closing mid-market share price of 3505.0p on 2 June 2020, the total dividend payment for the year represents a current yield of 0.7%.
-The Board had intended this year to recommend the second dividend payment for the year as a final dividend to shareholders.
-However, in light of the ongoing response to the coronavirus pandemic, and in line with many other companies, the decision was taken to declare a second interim dividend, which enables the dividend to be paid without the prior approval of shareholders at the Annual General Meeting.
+An interim dividend of 6.5p per share, for the year ended 31 March 2021, was paid on 11 January 2021 to shareholders on the register on 20 November 2020.
+Due in large part to the strength of sterling and a reduction in the portfolio yield, the Company's revenue return per share for the year as a whole decreased to 24.1 pence (2020: 26.9 pence).
+Accordingly, the Board is proposing a final dividend of 15.5p per share (2020: second interim dividend of 18.5p per share) which, together with the interim dividend already paid, makes a total dividend for the year of 22.0p (2020: 25.0p per share).
+Based on the closing mid-market share price of 3675.0p on 2 June 2021, the total dividend payment for the year represents a current yield of 0.6%.

-The second interim dividend will be payable on 16 July 2020 to shareholders on the register of members on 5 June 2020.
-The associated ex-dividend date will be 4 June 2020.
+The final dividend will be payable, subject to shareholder approval, on 13 July 2021 to shareholders on the register of members on 4 June 2021.
+The associated ex-dividend date will be 3 June 2021.